StadGent/fractal_styleguide_gent-base/components/31-molecules/figure/README.md

 ## How it works

-The image component wraps an image in a figure and adds the benefit of providing an optional caption tag.
+In general, the figure component represents self-contained content and adds the benefit of providing an optional caption tag.
+A figure mostly is an image, but it also be other self-containted content such as an illustration, a diagram or a code snippet.

+For images, the following requirements should be followed:

+* An alt attribute is required.
+A short text alternative should be specifid using the alt attribute.
+[See WCAG Technique page](https://www.w3.org/TR/WCAG20-TECHS/H37.html)
+* For images that are purely decorative images, the alt attributes must be empty.
+* An aspect ratio should always be provided.
+The default aspect ratio is 8:5.
+* When the image is loading or is not found, a placeholder image is used.

 ## Usage within the style guide